DivyanshiChouksey/Tic-Tac-Toe/README.md

 This repository contains the TicTacToe game files. **TicTacToe Game (3x3) (9 Blocks)**

-This simple game comes with an elegant user interface and game options using mouse & keyboard stokes.
+This simple game comes with an elegant user interface and game options keyboard 1-9 stokes.
 Users can play Player1 vs Player2 (Multiplayer) game.

 ## Structure of the application

-- Game.py with core functionality in Python and terminal application implemented OpenCV-Python
+- Main.py with core functionality in Python and terminal application implemented

 ## Features : 💯